There may be times when either your customers or you/your staff don't receive emails sent to you by EDI Export rules setup in your account.

 The above so far references issues where outgoing mail from TransVirtual is sent via TransVirtual's email platform.

-There is the ability to setup an SMTP within your account (Click Here for more info) that allows outgoing email exports to send via your own mail server rather than a TransVirtual mail server.
+Click Here for more info) that allows outgoing email exports to send via your own mail server rather than a TransVirtual mail server.

 If you are having issues where users are not receiving emails, configuring an SMTP may assist in resolving the issue.